amitshree/autogen-agentchat-course/README.md

-# Mastering AutoGen Agent Chat: Building Intelligent Multi-Agent Systems
+# Build intelligent multi-agent applications with AutoGen

-Welcome to **Mastering AutoGen Agent Chat**!
+Welcome to **Build intelligent multi-agent applications with AutoGen** course!
 This course is designed to take you from the fundamentals of AutoGen agents to building sophisticated, multi-agent systems capable of solving complex tasks through collaborative AI communication.

 ## 🚀 Course Overview